mariadb-corporation/MaxScale/Documentation/Tutorials/Filter-Tutorial.md

 ### Duplicate Data From Your Application Into Cassandra

-The scenario we are using in this example is one in which you have an online gaming application that is designed to work with a MariaDB/MySQL database.
+The scenario we are using in this example is one in which you have an online gaming application that is designed to work with a MariaDB database.
 The database schema includes a high score table which you would like to have access to in a Cassandra cluster.
 The application is already using MariaDB MaxScale to connect to a MariaDB Galera cluster, using a service names BubbleGame.
 The definition of that service is as follows
 ```
 [BubbleGame]
 type=service